 For domestic applications, if the design change is considered small then only revised plans will need to be submitted and it will be regarded as a minor deviation.
 If the design changes are bigger, then you will be required to submit an amendment to warrant.

 An Amendment to Building Warrant is processed as per a Building Warrant Application.
 You can submit your amendment application online using the ebuilding standards portal or in paper by completing Form B - Application for amendment to a building warrant and sending it to our correspondence address.
 If you had an agent working on your behalf at Building Warrant stage, you may wish to contact them direct to update the plans and make the Amendment to Building Warrant application on your behalf.

-A building warrant is valid for 3 years, starting from the day it is granted.
-You must either finish the work within this period, or apply for an extension of validity of your building warrant.
-This must be done before your building warrant expires.
-However, in some cases, we may accept late applications.
+A building warrant is valid for 3 years, starting from the day it is approved.
+You must either finish the work within this timeframe or apply for an extension of time before the 3-year expiry.
+However, in cases of hardship we may accept late applications.